 Brice Marden was born in Bronxville, New York in 1938.
-He attended Florida Southern College, Lakeland from 1957-58 and received his BFA from Boston University’s School of Fine and Applied Arts in 1961.
+He attended Florida Southern College, Lakeland from 1957-1958 and received his BFA from Boston University’s School of Fine and Applied Arts in 1961.
 Marden then studied at Yale’s School of Art and Architecture, receiving his MFA in 1963.
-Studying under artists including Alex Katz and Jon Schueler, alongside Richard Serra and Chuck Close, Marden developed his early aesthetic: large, rectangular monochromatic panels with a particularly muted palette.
+Studying under artists such as Alex Katz and Jon Schueler, alongside Richard Serra and Chuck Close, Marden developed his early aesthetic: large, rectangular monochromatic panels with a particularly muted palette.

 Following school, Marden moved to New York, where he worked as a guard at the Jewish Museum.
 This job gave him the opportunity to comprehensively study Jasper Johns, who was honored with a retrospective in 1964.
-He continued his personal studies the following summer in Paris where he took interest in Alberto Giacometti and Jean Fautrier, not to mention masters such as Diego Velázquez and Edouard Manet.
+He continued his personal studies the following summer in Paris, where he took interest in Alberto Giacometti and Jean Fautrier, as well as masters such as Diego Velázquez and Edouard Manet.

 Once again living in New York, he began working as Robert Rauschenberg’s assistant in 1966.
 1966 also was the year of his first solo show at the Bykert Gallery, where he introduced his ubiquitous oil-beeswax paintings.
 By mixing his oil paint with beeswax, Marden reduced the shine of the paint while increasing the texture of the painted surface.
 The result, a dense painted surface, absorbed light while reflecting it, defining a unique aesthetic that characterizes this period of Marden’s work.